gradle/gradle/design-docs/publication-model.md

 8. Add a `maven-publish` plugin.
 When both the `maven-publish` and `maven` plugins are applied, then the `mavenInstaller()` and `mavenDeployer()` methods add a `MavenPublication` instance to the container for each `MavenPom` instance that the installers and deployers create (ie one for each filter).
 9. Add `Pom.withXml()` methods.
 These can delegate to the associated `MavenPom.withXml()` methods.
+10. Deprecate `PomFilterContainer.setMavenPom()` and `PomFilter.setPomTemplate()`.
+These should fail with an exception when the `maven-publish` plugin has been applied.

 To customise the `pom.xml`: